kasturilele/adaptive-dynamics/README.md

 Simulation data (only including data files for main figures):
+For these files, some of the log files from the simulations were too large to include, so we have provided the processed data from those files (used to generate the figures).

  - tradeoff_fun_ESS1.csv and tradeoff_fun_ESS2.csv - files containing predictions of coexistence for different tradeoff function constants generated from the script eqn.solver.py
  - mutation_kernel_extra.csv - file containing all the mutation supply parameters (for most simulations)